 If you are keeping native pigs for breeding, these steps make a measurable difference:

-- Feed the sow properly during gestation.
+3. Feed the sow properly during gestation.
 Supplement with copra meal or fish meal for protein.
 A gestating sow needs higher nutrition than a fattener.
+Budget about ₱30–50/day in supplemental feed during the last month of pregnancy.

-- Keep breeding records.
+5. Keep breeding records.
 Write down: date bred, boar used, litter size, piglets weaned.
 After 3–4 litters you will know which sows to keep and which to cull.
+The PCAARRD PAB-IS system even has a web-based recording tool that registered farmers can use.

-- Consider crossbreeding.
+6. Consider crossbreeding carefully.
 A Duroc boar on a native sow produces F1 piglets that grow faster while keeping the native sow's heat tolerance and mothering ability.
 But maintain a separate purebred native line for conservation.
+The PNAD program under BAI exists specifically to conserve and improve native breeds, so do not crossbreed your entire herd.

 Bisaya / Cebuano